A zipline is both a fantastic adrenaline rush and a great opportunity to enjoy the sights from above.

 The site has four separate ziplines that cover 1.5 miles collectively across the Mojave Desert in Boulder City, 30 miles from the Las Vegas Strip.
 You’ll be able to enjoy some incredible views while rushing at high speeds.

 Tours typically last around 2.5 to 3 hours.
 The maximum weight limit is 250lbs.

 Is there a weight limit for ziplining in Vegas?

 Yes.
 Generally, zipline riders should weigh around 60 to 300 pounds.

 Yes.
 No one will probably ask you to take off your glasses, but it is recommended that you secure them with a lanyard to avoid falling off.

 Vegas Ziplines Final Thoughts

-As you can see then, there are a few different exciting zip lines to try out in Vegas, and currently only two open in Vegas early in 2021.
+As you can see then, there are a few different exciting zip lines to try out in Vegas.

 Vegas offers many things to do, attractions, and thrill rides like Ziplining being one of them.